 Message from the Board President

 As always, these individual students inspire and energize everything we do.
-In this report we introduce you to Ronna Cea, a student beneficiary attending the Phillips Beth Israel School of Nursing.
-Read Ronna's story as she pursues her dream of becoming a nurse.
-Get acquainted with a sampling of other student beneficiaries of the Fund on our website, www.lcufund.org, where you can also learn about the great things that some of our program's alumnae are now doing with the educations we helped make possible.
+Get acquainted with a sampling of these students on our website, where you can also learn about the great things that some of our program’s alumnae are now doing with the educations we helped make possible.

-We invite you to join us in this important work.
+Please consider joining us in this important work.
 Click here to donate, or contact us to attend one of our donor appreciation events.
-Help us to continue opening doors for deserving women students.
+Help us shelter the dreamers and keep their dreams alive!

 Holly A. Hughes